 Delivery Services accepts printer and toner cartridges from inkjet printers, laser printers, fax machines, and copiers.
 They can be sent via campus mail to Delivery Services attn.: cartridge recycling, and they will handle the rest.
 Used toner cartridges can also often be shipped back to the manufacturer using the prepaid shipping labels you receive with each new toner purchase.

 Styrofoam packing materials can be reused by Delivery Services.
-For all other Styrofoam materials, please go here to learn about styrofoam recycling in Houston.
+For all other Styrofoam materials, please visit the City of Houston's Styrofoam Recycling FAQ page.